 return (

-Remove everything between the two <header> tags inside App.js.
-Instead of rendering the boilerplate code, we’ll render our phone number input component.
+Remove everything between the two <header> tags inside App.js and render the phone number input component instead using the following code:

 import PhoneNumberInput from './phone-number-input';